Tristan Harris: Career

 In 2007, Harris launched a startup called Apture.
 Google acquired Apture in 2011, and Harris ended up working on Google Inbox.

-In February 2013, while working at Google, Harris authored a presentation titled “A Call to Minimize Distraction & Respect Users’ Attention”, which he shared with coworkers.
-In that presentation, he suggested that Google, Apple and Facebook should "feel an enormous responsibility" to make sure humanity doesn't spend its days buried in a smartphone.
+In February 2013, while working at Google, Harris authored a presentation titled “A Call to Minimize Distraction & Respect Users’ Attention,” which he shared with coworkers.
+In that presentation, he suggested that Google, Apple and Facebook should "feel an enormous responsibility" to make sure humanity does not spend its days buried in a smartphone.
 The 141-slide deck was eventually viewed by tens of thousands of Google employees and sparked conversations about the company's responsibilities long after he left the company.
 Harris holds several patents from his previous work at Apple, Wikia, Apture, and Google.

 Harris left Google in December 2015 to co-found the 501(c)3 nonprofit organization Time Well Spent, later called the Center for Humane Technology.
 Through his work at CHT, Harris hoped to re-align technology with humanity's best interest.
 He asserted that human minds can be hijacked and the choices they make are not as free as they think they are.

 At CHT, Harris has advocated for understanding and minimizing the negative impacts of digital technologies.
 In 2017, he spoke on 60 Minutes with Anderson Cooper about the addictive design of smartphone apps.
 At a 2019 presentation in San Francisco, he coined the phrase "human downgrading" to describe an interconnected system of mutually reinforcing harms—addiction, distraction, isolation, polarization, fake news—that weakens human capacity, in order to capture human attention.

 Harris and other CHT team members were interviewed for the film The Social Dilemma, distributed by Netflix.
-In it he says about the harms of social media, "Never before in history have 50 designers made decisions that would have an impact on two billion people" about the harms of social media.
+In it he says, "Never before in history have fifty designers made decisions that would have an impact on two billion people" about the harms of social media.

-In 2021, Harris was named to the TIME 100 Next list.

 CHT offers an online course on how to build humane and ethical technology, called The Foundations of Humane Technology, which has received notable media coverage.

 In recent years, Harris has expanded his focus from the attention economy to close the gap between the accelerating pace of technology and risks/externalities it creates, compared to the capacity of culture and its institutions to respond and adequately guard against them.
-Harris and CHT call this "The Wisdom Gap."
+Harris and CHT call this "wisdom gap."

-The Atlantic stated in their November 2016 issue that "Harris is the closest thing Silicon Valley has to a conscience."
+The Atlantic stated in its November 2016 issue that "Harris is the closest thing Silicon Valley has to a conscience."
 Since then, he has been named on Time 100 Next Leaders Shaping 2021, Rolling Stone’s 25 People Changing the Future, and Fortune’s 25 Ideas that Will Change the Future.
 He is also the co-host of the podcast, Your Undivided Attention.